Basic Law of Saudi Arabia: History

 The Consultative Council also came to life about a year after in the light of the emerging conditions affecting the country after the war.

 Saudi cultural and religious views stigmatize any reference to "Constitution" other than the Qur'an and the practice of Muhammad.
 Article 1 of the Basic Law emphasize that "God's Book (Qur'an) and the Sunna of his Prophet (Muhammad), are its (Saudi Arabia) constitution".
 Prince Talal bin Abdul Aziz said that there cannot be "a constitution, a regulation, or a law that runs counter to the Islamic Sharia" in Saudi Arabia.

 Articles of the Basic Law of Governance

 Chapter 1: General Principles

-Article 1 states that "God's Book and the Sunna of His Prophet" are the country's constitution and Arabic is the official language with the capital at Riyadh.
+Article 1 states that "God's Book and the Sunnah of His Prophet" are the country's constitution and Arabic is the official language with the capital at Riyadh.

 Chapter 2: Monarchy

 Article 7 proclaims the rights of the monarch.
 Next, per Article 8, "justice, consultation, and equality" shall be in accordance with Sharia.